-Figure 3 shows approach to determine the quality of care provided by the HSAs for WHO-defined pneumonia.
+Figure 3 shows an approach to determine the quality of care provided by the HSAs for WHO-defined pneumonia.
 Based on the signs and symptoms derived in the natural history model, the iCCM classification of ‘no pneumonia’, ‘non-severe pneumonia’ and ‘severe pneumonia’ will be generated in the diagnostic algorithm module, and presented as the ‘gold standard’.
 Then, a sensitivity of correct classification by the HSA is applied, if the case was not correctly classified, it will be given a probability of a classification of the other two possible classifications

 Following the assessment and classifications given by the HSA, the probability of correct decision to treat or refer is assigned.
 For the community level, the Health System Interaction (HSI) events are: